 Figure 5.2.12.2.4.2-1: Procedure for AIMLE Split Operation Node Deregistration

-1. To deregister itself at the AIMLE server, the VAL server shall send an HTTP DELETE request to the AIMLE server targeting the "Individual AIMLE split operation registration" resource, as specified in clause 6.1.12.3.3.3.2.
+1. To deregister itself at the AIMLE server, the VAL server shall send an HTTP DELETE request to the AIMLE server targeting the "Individual AIMLE split operation register Configuration" resource, as specified in clause 6.1.12.3.3.3.2.

 2a.
 Upon reception of the HTTP DELETE request, the AIMLE server shall perform an authentication and authorization check to determine if the VAL server is permitted to deregister at the AIMLE server.
 If the VAL server is authorized to deregister at the AIMLE server, the AIMLE server shall:

-a) delete the corresponding "Individual AIMLE Split Operation Node registration" resource; and
+a) delete the corresponding "Individual AIMLE Split Operation Node register Configuration" resource; and

 b) respond with an HTTP "204 Not Content" status code.